soos3d/SpectraX/README.md

-# QuickCast — Unified Surveillance System
+# SentriX — Unified Surveillance System

-QuickCast is a streamlined surveillance system for turning any phone, tablet, or IP camera into a secure RTSP/HLS streaming source with object detection capabilities.
+SentriX is a streamlined surveillance system for turning any phone, tablet, or IP camera into a secure RTSP/HLS streaming source with object detection capabilities.
 It's built for people who need a simple, powerful wa, and private way to set up a surveillance system or a quick streaming solution.

-> ⚠️ Note: QuickCast uses a self-signed certificate for RTSPS by default, which can trigger security warnings in some clients.
+> ⚠️ Note: SentriX uses a self-signed certificate for RTSPS by default, which can trigger security warnings in some clients.
 For production use, replace it with a certificate from a trusted CA.

 ## Table of Contents